The East Liberty Gardens complex.

-Tracey referred me and gave me Tammy’s [Tammy Thompson, Family Development Coordinator at OHM] number.
+Tracey referred me and gave me Tammy Thompson’s number [Tammy Thompson is the executive director of Circles Greater Pittsburgh].
 I called her and she told me to come over.
 I immediately fell in love with the program and all of the great people I met.

 What appealed to you about the process?

 How everyone shows how much they care about helping families succeed, not only in homeownership but also with improving our lives.

 What are the steps you are currently undertaking to become a homeowner?

 OHM showed me three homes, and I chose the one I wanted.
 I am currently saving for my down payment and working on improving my credit.

 What has been the most challenging part of everything so far?